jmalauss/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+The two variables that provided a non-random amount of variance were vehicle_length and the ground_clearance.
+Because of their p-values...

 - Is the slope of the linear model considered to be zero?
 Why or why not?